All Episodes

 I mean, this is becoming consequential and transformational far faster than I thought it would.

-Yeah, if you look at what the president has done in the first six months of his new new four-year term.
+Yeah, if you look at what the president has done in the first six months of his new four-year term, I mean, most presidents don't get that done in four years.

-This president is moving at breakneck speed, and I do think we'll see more trade deals.
+And I do think we'll see more trade deals.

 If the Fed would move those rates lower, the economy would go even faster.

-Well, and the president did uh the handwritten note I talked about a little bit in the first hour.
+Well, and the president did the handwritten note I talked about a little bit in the first hour.

-It's it's a pretty unconscionable to me.
+It's pretty unconscionable to me, and it's stifling.

-And anyway, he said world central bank rates and the United States is thirty-five in terms of having you know the the lowest rate, and all these other countries are doing much better.
+And anyway, he said world central bank rates, and the United States is 35 in terms of having the lowest rate.

-He said, Jerome, you are as usual, quote, too late.
+He said, Jerome, you are, as usual, quote, too late.

-You should lower the rate, buy a lot, hundreds of billions of dollars being lost, uh, and literally says there's no there's no explanation for this.
+You should lower the rate, buy a lot, hundreds of billions of dollars being lost.

 That's the point.